Opinion: ‘Sharenting’ your child’s struggles online is abuse

 But posting about your child’s struggles online is quite different – and could be considered abusive.

 Imagine growing up and reading a digital archive of parental rants written about you, but quite crucially, without you.
-This is a scenario that a US-based adoptive parent/carer did not have the foresight to imagine, when documenting the behaviours of the children and young people in her care on Twitter this week.

-She described washing her little girl’s hair as “emotional labour” and stated that the 18-year-old in her care was using her as a “therapist and a crisis counsellor”.
-Were these musings a genuine attempt at garnering advice?
-Possibly.
-But were they necessary?
-Absolutely not.
+A child may not appreciate being referred to as emotional labour, for example, no matter how well-intentioned the parent.

-Having lived through the heartache of the care system, my thoughts are with the young person concerned, who could be retraumatised if they ever stumble across these tweets.
-Because they are not just tweets – that makes them sound frivolous – rather, they are a commentary on private struggles in the public domain.
+My thoughts are with young people in such scenarios, who could be hurt if they ever stumble across these sort of posts.
+They are a commentary on private struggles in the public domain.
 And as always, the adult perspective is centred, with no thought to how the child or young person would feel about having their understandable attempts at forming attachments criticised.

 But an emotional toll is not the only price children pay in cases of “oversharenting”.
 According to a forecast by Barclays, child identity fraud could cost £670m by 2030, as a result of online “sharenting”.
 It can happen when personal data is haemorrhaged quite innocently – a date of birth shared under birthday party photographs.
 Or the name of a pet – a common password reminder – openly shared.